Maikel Garcia Player Props: Royals vs. Rays

 - The pitching staff for the Rays has a collective 8.8 K/9, which ranks 11th in MLB.

-- Rays pitchers combine to surrender the fifth-fewest home runs in baseball (76 total, one per game).
+- Rays pitchers combine to give up the seventh-fewest home runs in baseball (78 total, one per game).

-- In his most recent appearance on Saturday against the San Diego Padres, the righty went six innings, allowing two earned runs while surrendering four hits.
+- In his last time out on Sunday, the righty went 4 2/3 innings against the San Diego Padres, giving up three earned runs while surrendering six hits.

-- The 29-year-old has an ERA of 3.26, with 9 strikeouts per nine innings, in 13 games this season.
-Opponents have a .224 batting average against him.
+- The 29-year-old has put up a 2.72 ERA and 4.2 strikeouts per nine innings across 10 games this season, while giving up a batting average of .196 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.